andrew-edwards/fitting-size-spectra/code/readMeCode.txt

 .RData file that can then be loaded in.

 I have re-run all code in R version 3.2.3 to ensure results are as stated in the manuscript.
-I strangely find that if I re-ran code such as fitting3rep.r (that generates 10,000 sets of 1,000 random numbers) from a new R console, I get a different final set of random numbers answer than re-running in a console in which I had just run fitting2.r.
+I strangely find that if I re-run code such as fitting3rep.r (that generates 10,000 sets of 1,000 random numbers) from a new R console, I get a different final set of random numbers answer than re-running in a console in which I had just run fitting2.r.
 The first set of 1,000 random numbers is the same, but the last is shifted along by one.
 I will try and create a minimum working example to investigate this.

 This occurs even though I have rm(list=ls()) at the start of each file and then set the seed to 42.
 It does not affect any conclusions, but may be the reason if you find you get a slightly different set of random numbers (and thus fitted values of b) to those in my provided .RData files.
+I am running R in an Emacs shell through Emacs Speaks Statistics, which may or may not be important.
 Further details on this are in readRerun.txt, which is really just my ongoing notes to document the issue.